 The role of RPA in automating GDPR

-UiPath can deal with mapping existing data from the organisation’s databases as well as incorporating new data from various business processes.
+UiPath can deal with mapping existing data from the organization’s databases as well as incorporating new data from various business processes.
 Natural language processing (NLP) can then be applied to identify, analyze, and classify PII based on data sensitivity as well as holding period.
 As part of periodic data clean-ups, software robots can also update system data based on rules engine inputs (e.g. purging identified PII once holding period is reached) and replicate these updates across all systems.

 Customer consent management

-As enabled by the UiPath platform, individuals are given access to their customer portal where they can visualize, update, or delete their aggregated personal data in a unified viewing field.
+As enabled by the UiPath Platform, individuals are given access to their customer portal where they can visualize, update, or delete their aggregated personal data in a unified viewing field.
 Customers also have the ability to directly export their personal data in a structured format, transmit it to another data controller via API, or use a personal data store to hold the personal data and grant permission to data controllers as required.
 UiPath Robots can also create triggers when individual data is used for business purposes and seek customer consent for data usage.

 In order to streamline adherence to GDPR’s requirements of data anonymity, RPA can make data pseudonymous before storing and can automatically inform customers in case of a data breach.
-Moreover, because UiPath’s RPA Robots also save all their actions into an activity log file, businesses can better anticipate and manage compliance issues, proactively conduct internal reviews of compliance statuses, and effectively respond to a regulatory audit if necessary.
+Moreover, because UiPath RPA Robots also save all their actions into an activity log file, businesses can better anticipate and manage compliance issues, proactively conduct internal reviews of compliance statuses, and effectively respond to a regulatory audit if necessary.

 The biggest impact with the lowest disruption

-In order to better manage the operational costs and changes accompanying the introduction of GDPR guidelines, more and more organisations are turning to automation.
+In order to better manage the operational costs and changes accompanying the introduction of GDPR guidelines, more and more organizations are turning to automation.
 In this regard, management consulting firm McKinsey & Company advises companies to:

 “[b]ear in mind that adopting manual solutions to satisfy requirements such as ensuring data portability can lead to high ongoing running costs.
 Building an automated solution at the outset—such as APIs for data transfer—could simplify compliance and reduce costs in the long run if you believe there will be sufficient demand (for instance, for data portability) to justify the investment involved.”